Holy Land Pilgrimage and Biblical Archeology

 Hezekiah’s stronghold, Azekah, is described as a stronghold in the midst of the mountains, located on a ridge like a pointed dagger.
 It was much like an eagle’s nest and was inaccessible, even for siege ramps and battering rams.
 Apparently, though, Azekah was ruthlessly destroyed, right before the king of Assyria continued onwards to besiege Jerusalem, Judea’s capital.

-View of Tel Azekah from the southeast
+View of Tel Azekah from the Valley of Elah

-View of Tel Azekah from the southeast
+View of Tel Azekah from the Valley of Elah

 in 1898 and 1899, American Frederick Jones Bliss and Irish Robert Alexander Stewart Macalister excavated at Azekah.
 They discovered remains of an Israelite fortress which had guarded the trade route to Egypt with evidence of numerous small finds like scarabs, beads, and pottery.